 The Company uses the liability method in accounting for income taxes as required by ASC Topic 740, Income Taxes, or ASC 740.
 Under ASC 740, deferred tax assets and liabilities are recorded for operating loss and tax credit carryforwards and for the future tax consequences attributable to the differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized in the results of operations in the period that includes the enactment date.
 A valuation allowance is recorded to reduce the carrying amounts of deferred tax assets unless it is more likely than not that the assets will be realized.
 ASC 740 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 ASC 740 requires interim income tax expense or benefit to be calculated using an estimated annual effective tax rate.
 If a reliable estimate of the annual effective tax rate cannot be made, the Company considers the effective tax rate for the year to date to be the best estimate.
-Accordingly, the income tax provisions for the three months ended March 31, 2014, were determined based on the actual year-to-date effective tax rate because a reliable estimate of the annual effective tax rate cannot be made.
+Accordingly, the income tax provisions for the three and six months ended June 30, 2014 were determined based on the actual year-to-date effective tax rate because a reliable estimate of the annual effective tax rate cannot be made.
 ASC 740 also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosures and transition.
-The Company's policy is to classify any interest recognized in accordance with ASC 740 as interest expense and to classify any penalties recognized in accordance with ASC 740 as an expense other than income tax expense.
+The Company's policy is to classify any interest recognized in accordance with ASC 740 as an expense other than income tax expense.